pactus-project/PIPs/PIPs/pip-27.md

 The `PruneBlock` function removes a block and all transactions inside the block from the store.
 It is a private function and can't be accessed from outside the store.
-It accepts a `Batch` pointer and a block height, and returns a boolean indicating whether a block at the given height exists, and an error if there is any.
+It accepts a `Batch` pointer and a block height as parameters, returning a boolean to indicate whether the block at the specified height existed and pruned, or did not exist, along with any encountered errors.

-The `PruneBlock` function first tries to retrieve the block at the given height and decode it.
-Once it is decoded, it iterates over all transactions and updates the batch by deleting the associated keys from the store.
+The `PruneBlock` function retrieves and decodes the block at the given height.
+Once decoded, it deletes all transactions and associated keys related to the block from the store.
-Using a batch ensures atomicity [^1] and improves performance by executing multiple delete operations as a single unit.
+Using a batch ensures atomicity[^1] and improves performance by executing multiple delete operations as a single unit.

 ### Pruning Store